Wage and Hour Law

 Wage and Hour Compliance

-By providing employers with proactive advice and recommendations, Varnum’s wage and hour attorneys offer clients the tools they need to ensure compliance with all applicable laws and regulations and avoid costly lawsuits.
+By providing employers with proactive advice and recommendations, Varnum’s wage and hour attorneys offer clients the tools they need to ensure compliance with all applicable laws and regulations in order to avoid costly lawsuits.
 We counsel clients on how to avoid wage-hour liability through a wide range of methods, including:

 - Comprehensive wage-hour audits